WELCOME – Book Auctions

 News

-CATALOGUE PREVIEW
+CATALOGUE PREVIEW AUTUMN AUCTIONS 2025

-Our CATALOGUE PREVIEW with an extensive selection of objects from the upcoming auctions is now available online.
+The CATALOGUE PREVIEW with an extensive selection of objects from the upcoming auctions is now available online.
 The selection with descriptions and pictures will be regularly updated with further entries.

-The total number of items on offer can be viewed when the auction catalogues are published approx. 4 weeks before the auction date.
 Bids cannot be accepted before the auction catalogues are published.
 We reserve the right to make changes to descriptions and images, to remove items from the catalogue preview and to make any other changes.

 Das ist ein sehr kurzer Test!